iandonaldson/sitc_parser/README.md

 ---

-Let me know if you’d like a shorter quickstart version as well!
 # **SITC Parser**

 This repository contains a Python-based web scraper that extracts abstracts and metadata from the **Society for Immunotherapy of Cancer (SITC) conference website**.
 The script uses **Selenium WebDriver** (with stealth techniques) and **BeautifulSoup** for structured data extraction.
 This is a minimal project that demonstrates some of the central tools and methods required for a web scraper project.